-Teaching Language in the Era Distance-Learning: Demos, Hacks, and Examples
+Teaching Spanish for Distance-Learning: Demos, Hacks, and Examples

-Inside: Tips, demos, hacks, and examples for teaching Spanish online.
+Inside: Tips, demos, hacks, videos, and examples for teaching Spanish online.

 I sat down to write this post knowing that many teachers are scrambling right now.
 Ironically, about fifteen minutes in, I accidentally hit publish.
 My internet is really bad right now and I was having trouble embedding all the videos.
 So here my post sat, public, with half-finished sentences and blank video spots, for like two days.

 That’s kind of a fitting image for everything right now.
 It is what it is!